 My karaoke sessions with friends can get intense and I really can not control what the singers would do!
 When one of my friends was singing a heavy metal song, I just could not interrupt his singing moment!
 I had to adjust the mic volume frequently to avoid damage to the speakers.
 I got tired of worrying and adjusting the volume every few minutes.
-Recently, I bought a different set of speakers designed for microphone input.
+So recently, I bought a different set of speakers designed for microphone input.

 When checking out speakers for karaoke, remember that PA (public address) or active speakers are more appropriate.
 These are designed for live performances but can get really expensive.

 There are also available made for karaoke speakers with built-in amplifier and mixer that you can choose from.
 The speakers I bought were multimedia speakers with built-in microphone input and echo sound effect.
 An example of a karaoke speaker is the ION Party Rocker.
 This speaker has a rechargeable battery and party lights – 2 useful features for a backyard party at home!

 My current setup is to output the YouTube music from the TV to my home theater sound system for quality sound and use my karaoke speakers for the microphone output.
 This way there’s no need to worry about ruining my home theater speakers regardless how wild our singing gets!